Luzifer/awsenv/README.md

 - Export credentials for your shells eval function
 - Amazon STS support to open the web-console without login-hazzle

-## Planned features
-- More secure unlock mechanism
-  - No more storing the password in plain text on the disk

 ## Installation

 ### From source